vsariola/pakettic/README.md

 - At the moment, all the branches of swappable operators are assumed to be without side effects.
 If they have side-effects, the swapping might inadvertedly swap the execution order of the two branches.
+- The parser can crash with large carts.
+Carts in the size coding range (few thousand characters) do not seem to cause problems, but crashes have been observed parsing carts with tens of thousands of code characters.
+This may related to how the pyparsing grammar is defined, which could result in highly recursive parsing and eventually stack overflows.

 ## Credits